freetalk-team/player/README.md

 ## Usage

-**Web Player** can be used as standalone Desktop application or can be opened as web page inside browser
+**Music Player** can be used as standalone Desktop application or can be opened as web page inside browser

 * Start as Desktop application